DrehanM/PintOperatingSystem/doc/project3.md

 ### Synchronization

 All of the synchronization provided in Task 1 for the cache will apply to any and all accesses to inodes in the syscalls.
-Accesses to `thread->fd_map` and `thread->cwd` are all safe because only the owning thread will access these members (except for during `exec` when the parent sets the `child_thread->cwd` to a copy of the parent's cwd)
+Accesses to `thread->fd_map` and `thread->cwd` are all safe because only the owning thread will access these members (except for during `exec` when the parent sets the `child_thread->cwd` to a copy of the parent's cwd, already serialized by scheduling the child after its members have been set.)

 ### Rationale